-This is the first semester of a two-semester introductory neuroscience course sequence.
-The topics presented in NEU301 will cover the basic principles of cellular and systems neuroscience, including discussions focused on neurophysiology, chemical signaling, central nervous system and peripheral nervous system anatomy, visual systems, auditory systems, olfaction, and gustation.
+This is the second semester of a two-semester neuroscience course sequence.
+The topics presented in NEU301 covered the basic principles of cellular and systems neuroscience, which you will apply this semester in NEU302.
+The focus of NEU302 will be a survey on systems and behavioral neuroscience, including somatosensory systems, pain, motor systems, sex difference in nervous system structure and function, motivation, sleep, emotions, nervous system disorders, and memory systems.
 Information in this course will be presented as 1) recorded videos and 2) recitation activities that can be completed in synchronous sessions facilitated by teaching and learning assistants or completed asynchronously.